Karishma-Tamhane/pdsnd_github/README.md

 ### Description
 This project is in Python.
 It explores data related to the bike share system for Chicago, New York City, and Washington.
-The project accepts raw inputs from user to filter out the data based on City, Month and Day and computes and provides descriptive statistics through the terminal.
+The project accepts raw inputs from user to filter out the data based on City, Month and Day.
+It provides the user an option to view 5 rows raw data from data files.
+User can choose to keep viewing 5 rows over and over.
+After which the code computes and provides descriptive statistics through the terminal.

 ### Files used
 new_york_city.csv